-This module is part of the suite of literature review modules for health research.
+This module is part of the suite of literature review modules research.
 It outlines the importance of adapting your main search strategy to effectively be applied across different databases and information sources.
 By understanding the processes and techniques of translating searches, you can ensure consistency and comprehensiveness in your literature review process.

 Through engaging with the content and activities in this module, you will learn how to: